 The Salomon X Ultra 3 have a synthetic mesh upper with a Gore-Tex liner.
 The sole is Salomon's proprietary ContaGrip rubber, and there's an injected EVA midsole.
-A note on fit — we've tested Salomon shoes before and know that their US sizing was a little off for us (Salomon uses Euro sizing first and then converts it, but that conversion doesn't always line up with our standard US size).
-This was the only model that we had to size down a half a size in the US range (9.5 instead of 10), but the Euro rating was spot on (42).
+A note on fit — we've tested Salomon shoes before and know that their US sizing is a little off for us (Salomon uses Euro sizing first and then converts it, but that conversion doesn't always line up with our standard US size).
+This is the only model that we had to size down a half a size in the US range (9.5 instead of 10), but the Euro rating was spot on (42).
 If you don't know your size in Salomon shoes it may take a bit of trial and error to dial in the right one for you — so make sure you order from somewhere with a good return policy.

 Also, note that this pair is cut on the narrow side.
-They fit us great, but if you have wider feet you may want to consider some other models, like the Keen Voyageur and Targhee III, and the Ahnu Montara III.
+They fit us great, but if you have wider feet you may want to consider some other models, like the Keen Voyageur and Targhee III, or the Ahnu Montara III.

 We gave the X Ultra 3 a middle score for comfort.
-This pair was never uncomfortable in any significant way, but it didn't stand out for being super plush nor does it have a ton of cushioning.
+This pair is never uncomfortable in any significant way, but it didn't stand out for being super plush nor does it have a ton of cushioning.

-This shoe has more cushioning in the heel than the forefoot, though Salomon did put some cushioning up front, unlike the Keen Voyageur which felt like it didn't have any.
-It wasn't nearly as plush as The North Face Endurus or the Hoka One One Tor Summit, but it did have adequate cushioning for hikes without a heavy pack.
+This shoe has more cushioning in the heel than the forefoot, though Salomon did put some cushioning up front, unlike the Keen Voyageur, which felt like it didn't have any.
+It isn't nearly as plush as The North Face Endurus or the Hoka One One Tor Summit, but it does have adequate cushioning for hikes without a heavy pack.
 Unlike most synthetic shoes, which feel comfortable right away, this pair did have a bit of a break-in period, and the upper is stiff at first.
 Once it softens up, it is more comfortable, as long as the laces don't bother you.

 The Quicklace system that is Salomon's trademark is not for everyone.
 It can be difficult to fine tune the laces — all of them tighten at once, so if you want one section looser than the other, that's not really possible.
 There's also the issue of the dangling laces.
 Salomon gives you a lot of extra lacing material, and once we tightened the shoe, there was a long loop dangling down.